 It also depends on the atmospheric conditions and the passage of important cloud formations.
-Keep in mind that your foreground will usually have less intense and sometimes less interesting colours than the sea or the sky.
+Keep in mind that your foreground will usually have less intense and sometimes less interesting colors than the sea or the sky.

 Try Photographing From Higher Ground

 You can also try going higher than the ground.
 This depends a lot on the scene and on the possibilities that the landscape offers.
 It could be an excellent solution if you are in the vicinity of a cliff.

 If you can go up a cliff this will give you an image that includes the cliff line stretching out for hundreds of meters or even kilometres.

 If you are the lucky owner of a drone here is a great time to make a flight with it (always with an eye to the wind).
 Then plan your composition and photo from above.

 Drone coastline photography has become increasingly popular in recent years, especially on Instagram.

 Use Long Exposures for a Silky Water Effect

 The long exposure technique is the most important when it comes to coastal photography.
 With it you can capture the movement of sea water on the coast.

 It is also one of the easiest compositions to find, especially because seawater is always on the move.
 This means that on a windy day with beautiful waves and fast movements, you will still have a nice subject.